Harlow and Gilston Garden Town

 Please see the Gilston Area Planning Applications Summary for a summary of the various planning applications and our Harlow and Gilston Frequently Asked Questions page which provides further details on the project.

-Copies of all the information submitted in support of the application by Places for People can be found by visiting our planning portal using the references set out below, where you can also make comments online.
-In order for comments to be taken into account in the determination of the two crossings applications they must be received no later than 5pm on 10 September 2021.
+Copies of all the information submitted in support of the applications below can be found by visiting our planning portal using the references set out below, where you can also make comments online.
+In order for comments to be taken into account in the determination of the two crossings applications they must be received no later than 5pm on 1 July 2022.

 Comments may also be made in writing, sending them to East Herts Council at Wallfields, Pegs Lane, Hertford, SG13 8EQ.
-All comments should be directed only to East Herts Council which will be making them available to Harlow Council.
-Each Council will still be required to determine the applications in due course through their respective decision making processes and all comments submitted will be reported as appropriate to the Committees of both Councils.
+All comments should be directed only to East Herts Council which will be making them available to Harlow Council where applicable.

 Copies of the information can be inspected our offices in Hertford and Bishop’s Stortford.
 Appointments need to be made in advance to visit the offices via the Contact us page on our website or by calling 07739 285526.